parf/Mongo-PHP-ORM/README.md

 # Mongo-PHP-ORM (M2)

-    Mongo wrapper and ORM extension for PHP.
+    Mongo wrapper and ORM extension for PHP
-    M2 is a major rewrite of original orm.
+    M2 is a part of propitiatory Homebase framework
-    Part of Homebase framework licensed under MIT license
+    M2 is licensed under MIT license (permissive free software licence)

     Product is in stabilisation stage.
 Not used in production yet.